BrightspaceUI/testing/README.md

 });
 ```

 To send particular keystrokes to the browser window or a specific element, use `sendKeys(action, keys)` or `sendKeysElem(elem, action, keys)`.
+Note that `sendKeysElem` will focus on the element using the keyboard before sending the keys.

 The `action` parameter must be one of: